duderstadt-lab/mars-docs/tutorials/WorkingWithMars/scriptable-widgets.md

 There seems to be a clear difference in the variance values in both categories.
 This was to be expected: active molecules are expected to move quite some distance over the DNA during the experiment resulting in a larger variance, while not-Active molecules are expected to stay more or less in the same position resulting in a minimal variance.

-### 2. Histogram - Plot a Histogram of MSD values
+### 2. Histogram - Plot a Histogram of variance values
 **Introduction**

-A histogram is a good way to familiarise with the spread in the MSD values in the dataset.
+A histogram is a good way to familiarise with the spread in the variance in the dataset.
 The frequency of occurrence of a certain value is plot against the value itself and gives a first indication of the presence of a certain distribution in the data.

 The script for this histogram is fairly simple.
-After setting the global outputs the series1_values list is appended with the MSD values of each molecule.
+After setting the global outputs the series1_values list is appended with the calculated variance of each molecule.
 This data is used to calculate the frequency of values internally to create the histogram.
 The data included in the figure can be selected by setting values for xmin and xmax.
-This enables the user to either include all data points by using xmin=min(MSD_values) and xmax=max(MSD_values) or selecting a smaller region of interest.
+This enables the user to either include all data points by using xmin=min(var_values) and xmax=max(var_values) or selecting a smaller region of interest.

 **How to**

 Open the histogram widget in **Rover** dashboard by clicking on the icon in the toolbar.
 Move to the script tab (<>) and replace the example script with the script below.
-Make sure to adapt the script below to match the correct parameter name (in this example: 'column_MSD') and the desired xmin, xmax, ymin, ymax values.
+Make sure to adapt the script below to match the correct parameter name (in this example: 'var') and the desired xmin, xmax, ymin, ymax values.
 To display this histogram, click the refresh icon in the far right.

 <img src='{{site.baseurl}}/tutorials/img/TMSD/img5.png' width='450' />